Michael Scheuer: Imperial Hubris

 Scheuer contends that Al-Qaeda is following a martial strategy that is more rational than it is given credit for among Western politicians and media.
-He cites Clausewitz's dictum that one must strike one's enemy's "center of gravity", and pairs it with an al-Qaeda writer's assertion that "the American economy is the American center of gravity".
+He cites Carl von Clausewitz's dictum that one must strike one's enemy's "center of gravity", and pairs it with an al-Qaeda writer's assertion that "the American economy is the American center of gravity".

 In a videotape released around September 7, 2007, Osama bin Laden stated, "If you want to understand what's going on and if you would like to get to know some of the reasons for your losing the war against us, then read the book of Michael Scheuer."

 Marching Toward Hell

 Scheuer's book Marching Toward Hell: America and Islam After Iraq was published on February 12, 2008.
 It details how the 2003 Iraq War has affected Al-Qaeda and the United States.
 He argues that the instability in the Iraq War has benefited Al-Qaeda without serving any U.S. interests.